Forms and Petitions

-If you need assistance with online submission forms please visit the office at CBA-100.
+If you need assistance with online submission college support forms please visit the office at COB-100.

-First navigate to any College of Business minors requirement page for the College of Business department and then review these department requirements then review the CSULB Catalog to confirm current requirements, To proceed then use the minor admission request form below to begin the College of Business minor approval process .
+First, navigate to any College of Business minors requirement page for the College of Business department and then review these department requirements then review the CSULB Catalog to confirm current requirements, To proceed then use the minor admission request form below to begin the College of Business minor approval process.
 See the related minor advisor if you have specific questions.
-Please read the Official Minor Declaration Policy Statement to be aware of requirements.
+Please read the Official Minor Declaration Policy Statement to be aware of the requirements.

 For students interested in approval for a study abroad course(s).
-The student must have completed the advising session with Center for International Education (CIE) before using this form to approve study aborad course(s) to be eligible to transfer credit.
+The student must have completed the advising session with the Center for International Education (CIE) before using this form to approve study abroad course(s) to be eligible to transfer credit.

-Request for a permit to enroll in a courses when the prerequisite(s) have been or are being taken at a different higher education institution or being taken in current semester.
+Request for a permit to enroll in a course when the prerequisite(s) have been or are being taken at a different higher education institution or being taken in the current semester.
 A permit does not mean that you are enrolled in the course.
 You will still need to officially enroll in the course through Helpful link to MYCSULB.
+Not a prerequisite issue or Upper-division see Permission to Add classes information.

 - Important information: Registration in College of Business Administration Upper Division Classes